stepchowfun/typical/README.md

 ## Introduction

-To understand what this is all about, let's start with an example scenario.
+To understand what this is all about, let's walk through an example scenario.
 Suppose you want to build a simple API for sending emails, and you need to decide how requests and responses will be serialized for transport.
 You could use a self-describing format like JSON or XML, but you may want better type safety and performance.
 Typical has a great story to tell about those things.

 ### Write a schema